Introduction

 print("Hello World")

-Override the language icon
+Override/set the icon

 def greet():